tobinquadros/jenkins2-starter/README.md

 # Jenkins v2 Starter

 Dockerized setup of Jenkins v2 for local testing of Jenkins build configurations, and the Jenkins API.

 ## Docker Setup

-*Note:* Docker must be installed on your system before using the setup scripts.
+*Note:* Docker (w/ docker-compose) must be installed on your system before using the setup script.

 Clone the repo:

 ```
 git clone git@github.com:tobinquadros/jenkins2-starter.git && cd jenkins2-starter
 ```

 Run the setup script:

 ```
 ./bin/setup
 ```